Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Available on contact

-Writing a resume can be an overwhelming task, particularly in the case of having little to no work experience.
-But, it’s important to remember that all people have to begin somewhere, and there are ways to maximise your skills and accomplishments, even if have never had a formal employment before.
+A resume can be difficult, particularly when you have no or none of work experience.
+But, it’s important to remember that everyone has to begin somewhere, and there are methods to maximise your strengths and achievements even if you have not had a formal job prior to.

-If you are writing a resume for a job with no prior experience, it’s essential to emphasise transferable skills.
-They are the qualities you’ve acquired through your involvement in such as internships, volunteer work, or extracurricular activities that are applicable to the job you want to do in your field.
-For instance, if you were part of the student organisation You may have had experiences in leadership, teamwork, or event planning.
-Make sure you highlight the skills you have acquired and any achievements you’ve made with these skills.
+If you are writing a resume for a job with no experience, it’s important to emphasise transferable abilities.
+These are the skills you have acquired through activities such as volunteering, internships or other activities that can be utilised to land the job you want to do in your sector.
+For example, if you have been part of an organisation that was a student perhaps you have experience in leadership, teamwork or event management.
+It is important to highlight your abilities as well as the accomplishments you’ve achieved in these areas.

 Qualifications Summary: